canonical/lxd/doc/api-extensions.md

 ## projects\_restricted\_cluster\_target
 Adds new `restricted.cluster.target` config key to project which prevent the user from using --target to specify what cluster member to place a workload on or the ability to move a workload between members.

+## images\_default\_architecture
+Adds new `images.default_architecture` global config key and matching per-project key which lets user tell LXD what architecture to go with when no specific one is specified as part of the image request.